Get Your Pinterest SEO Nailed With Us Today

 If you create your new Pinterest account by signing up using your Facebook page (yes, you can use your business page) you will have to option to share your Pinterest activities on your Facebook page whenever you like.

 Not all of your pins perhaps but one that is really interesting, or just one a day or so.
 That way your Facebook fans will discover you Pinterest account, expanding your social reach once again.
 You can also (and you should) cross promote with Twitter as well.
 You can also cross promote with your own blog for an even deeper integration.

 Like any good social network does, Pinterest offers you the option to encourage people to interact with you on Pinterest and share your content on their pin boards as well.

 The Pin It button is a line of code you can add to any page of your website, or to a blog post that will allow your readers and visitors to share images from the page or post right onto their Pinterest pinboards, very much in the same way a Facebook share button does.

 The other button that Pinterest offers to webmasters is a “Follow Me on Pinterest” button.
-For bloggers you will find that some better bookmarking plugins have already added the Pin It button option to your settings.
+For bloggers you will find that some of the better bookmarking plugins have already added the Pin It button option to your settings.
 Otherwise you can also create one right in the Goodies section in your Pinterest account with just a few clicks.

-SEO Benefits From Pinterest #4: A Great Backlinking Opportunity.
+#4: A Great Backlinking Opportunity

 Pinterest is a highly trafficked site and those traffic numbers are still increasing every day.
 That means it constantly attracts the scurrying virtual feet of those all important search bots.